-- Employees are encouraged to take at least one-half of your earned leave each calendar vear: - Requests for earned leave (unless you are ill) should be put in writing and submitted to your supervisor as far in advance as possible to ensure continued service to the residents.
+- Requests for earned leave (unless you are ill) should be put in writing and submitted to your supervisor as far in advance as possible to ensure continued service to the residents.
 In the event of conflicts, your supervisor will decide who has preference; - No more than 480 earned leave hours may be accumulated.
 Accrual will stop at 480 hours; no additional hours will be accrued or paid to the employee; - All paid time off will be charged against your accrued earned leave time; and, - Earned leave used during a pay period will not be used in computing overtime.